Tax Guide for Liquor Store Operators and Owners

 - Shoplifting by customers.

-Note: thefts of cash are not deductible for sales tax purposes because tax is measured by sales.
+Note: Thefts of cash are not deductible for sales tax purposes because tax is measured by sales.